georgePktts/textminator/README.md

 <name>.order         # Required (lower = executed first)
 <name>.enabled       # Optional (default: true)
 ```
-Rules execute in ascending order based on their `<name>.order` property.
-Order values must be unique across rules.
+Rules are applied in ascending order by `<name>.order`.
+If multiple rules share the same order, the tool emits a warning and applies those rules in alphabetical order by `<name>`.

 ### Default rules